What is Google Drive?

 NOTE: Standard image, video, and text file types are supported by Google Drive.
 You can view the same files as you can using Microsoft Word, Excel, PowerPoint, Adobe Reader, and many others including .ZIP and .RAR file types.
 A full list of the file types can be found here.

-You will be able to access Google Drive by going to the Google Apps for OSU login portal.
+Access Google Drive via the Google Apps for OSU login portal.
 If you are already logged in to Google Apps for OSU but are using a different app, you may click Drive at the top of any Google page.

 To create a file, click the red "Create" button (labeled as 1 in the screenshot).
 This option allows you to create folders, text documents, presentations, spreadsheets, forms, drawings and more!
 Simply choose the file type you wish to make.